 These are just a few of the best Yellowstone geysers to see.
 So if you’re interested in seeing some of the most impressive geysers in the world, be sure to add Yellowstone to your travel list.

 Looking to see more geysers or other natural world wonders in the world?
-Subscribe to our free travel newsletter for our favorite travel tips for destinations around the world.
+Subscribe to our free travel newsletter for our favorite travel tips for destinations worldwide.

 Is Yellowstone the only place in the world with geysers?

 No, there are geysers located all around the world.
 However, Yellowstone is home to more than half of the world’s geysers.
-In addition, Yellowstone is one of the few places where geysers can be observed and enjoyed on a daily basis.
+In addition, Yellowstone is one of the few places where geysers can be observed and enjoyed daily.

 What are the biggest geysers in Yellowstone?

 Norris Geyser Basin is one of the biggest geyser basins in Yellowstone.
-And in Norris Geyser Basin, the Steamboat Geyser is the biggest geyser.
-It’s so big that its biggest eruption can produce water that reaches over 300 feet high.
+And in Norris Geyser Basin, the Steamboat Geyser is the biggest.
+It’s so big that its biggest eruption can produce water over 300 feet high.

-Steamboat Geyser is the Yellowstone geyser that has risen to prominence in recent years, thanks to its tremendous power.
+Steamboat Geyser is the Yellowstone geyser that has risen to prominence recently, thanks to its tremendous power.
 Water from Steamboat Geyser can reach temperatures of up to 204 degrees Celsius during its biggest eruptions.

 How many geysers does Yellowstone have?

-Yellowstone contains over 10,000 hydrothermal features and about 500 geysers, which is approximately half of the world’s geysers.
+Yellowstone contains over 10,000 hydrothermal features and about 500 geysers, approximately half of the world’s geysers.
 Yellowstone also features some of the planet’s most active geysers.

 How often do geysers erupt in Yellowstone?